 - Grants.gov: Though backed by the Department of Health & Human Services, Grants.gov provides a valuable resource for searching for fellowships, grants, and other funding opportunities across multiple disciplines.

-- Pivot: Pivot claims it hosts an estimated $33 billion worth of grants, fellowships, awards, and more, accessed by more than 3 million scholars worldwide.
+- Pivot: Pivot claims it hosts an estimated $44 billion worth of grants, fellowships, awards, and more, accessed by more than three million scholars worldwide.

 - The Chronicle of Philanthropy New Grants: Another excellent search engine entirely dedicated to helping the most innovative thinkers obtain the money needed to move forward with their projects.

-- Council on Foundations: Corporations, nonprofits, and other institutions gather here to talk best practices in philanthropy and where to find what for different projects.
+- Council on Foundations: Corporations, nonprofits, and other institutions gather here to talk best practices in philanthropy and where to find what for various projects.

-- The Grantsmanship Center: Search for available grants by state and see what givers prefer and which ones offer up the most moolah.
+- The Grantsmanship Center: Search for available research funding by state, see what givers prefer, and explore which ones offer up the most moolah.

 Social and Civil

 - National Endowment for Democracy: NGOs dedicated to furthering the cause of peace and democracy are the only ones eligible for grants from this organization.